What do I need to be covered for?

 The golden rule of insurance is everything depends on your own circumstances.
 Travel insurance isn’t made to cover everything and all travel insurance plans will have limits, conditions and exclusions.
 Reading the fine print isn’t everyone’s idea of fun, but it is important you know your own policy.

-One of the reasons we’ve partnered with World Nomads is the cover they offer.
+At IVHQ, we’ve partnered World Nomads because of the cover they offer.
 Depending on the plan and any upgrades you choose, you may be covered for things such as emergency medical treatment and repatriation, trip cancellations for specific events or if your gear is stolen.
 Check out their options to see exactly what is and isn’t available.

 What’s the difference between my health insurance and travel insurance?